uktrade/data-hub-api/docs/How to deprecate a field.md

     * the fixtures (`test_data`)
     * any other place
 * Check that the [frontend](https://github.com/uktrade/data-hub-frontend) doesn't have any references to it.
-* Open a PR and merge it into master after it's been approved.
+* Open a PR and merge it into main after it's been approved.
 * Wait for the next release; your changes will appear in the release notes.

 If you are removing a model field you might want to start [removing it from django](#how-to-remove-column) at the same time.